 For this alignment, the external light source that meets the specification is required.
-If the MS9740A firmware is V1.05.05 or later, it offers a new function to align the optical axis automatically using the light source for waveform calibration built in the MS9740A (Option 002).
+Also, if MS9740B-002 Light Source for Wavelength Calibration is installed, the function of Automatic Alignment of Optical System is added.
 To align the optical axis automatically using this function, refer to 3.1.2 "Calibrating Wavelength".